gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ## Preliminary Results

-Our preliminary results consisted of comparisons between the raw occurrence data and the SDM predictions for the four following elements: single-species distribution (@fig:singlesp), species richness (@fig:richness), LCBD coefficients (@fig:lcbd), as well as the relationship between the species richness and LCBD coefficients (@fig:relationship_oneplot).
+Our preliminary results consisted of comparisons between the raw occurrence data and the SDM predictions for the following elements: species richness (@fig:richness), LCBD coefficients (@fig:lcbd), as well as the relationship between the species richness and LCBD coefficients (@fig:relationship_oneplot).
 Two main results emerged from them:
-1) the models provided community composition results for poorly sampled regions, both expected species-poor and species-rich, and 2) the relationship between species richness and species distribution models was in line with previous studies for species poor sites, but the SDM models captured a new association for very rich sites.
+1) the models provided seemingly valid community composition predictions for poorly sampled regions, both expected species-poor and species-rich, and 2) the relationship between species richness and species distribution models was in line with previous studies for species poor sites, but the SDM models captured a new association for very rich sites.

-First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering poorly sampled areas, with notable patches of absence across the continent (@fig:singlesp).
-Likewise, species richness, defined as the number of species present per site, showed a clear latitude gradient, with the poorest sites to the North and the richest to the South (@fig:richness).
+First, species richness, defined as the number of species present per site, showed a clear latitude gradient, with the poorest sites to the North and the richest to the South (@fig:richness).
 A form of altitude gradient could also be observed, with the Rockies and other mountains well delimited by their lower values.
 In both cases, the results make intuitive sense and highlight the models ability to predict species presence despite poor or no sampling.
-Mexico, for example, has much sparser sampling and fewer observations, but the models predict Yellow Warblers presence in most areas nonetheless, as well as higher species richness than on the highly sampled Atlantic Coast, which make sense for a more southern location.
+Mexico, for example, has much sparser sampling and fewer observations, but the models predict higher species richness than on the highly sampled Atlantic Coast nonetheless, which make sense for a more southern location.
 We believe these to be valid insights on poorly sampled locations, but there is still a need for an appropriate method of validation to confirm our intuition, as well as a thoughtful consideration of factors such as species migration.

-Second, our preliminary LCBD results seemed to confirmed the association between species richness and LCBD coefficients from previous studies, but the SDM predictions captured a new association for extremely rich sites.
+Second, our preliminary LCBD results seemed to confirm the association between species richness and LCBD coefficients from previous studies, but the SDM predictions captured a new association for extremely rich sites.
 Indeed, raw occurrence data showed a negative relationship between species richness and